-32 Creative Ideas for Every Blank Wall in Your Home
+34 Creative Wall Art Ideas for Every Blank Spot in Your Home

 Decorate a dining nook or breakfast banquette with framed family silhouettes.
 The pieces stand out against the wall with crisp black frames and clean white matting.
 Arrange the portraits in a neat, balanced composition with even spacing between each piece.

 Dress up a bare area with variations on a single decorating theme.
 The small print hanging directly above this dining table was the inspiration for a beach theme.
-A collection of artifacts, including seashells and a framed bathing suit, draws attention to the dining area and ties together the whole look.
+A collection of artifacts in shadow boxes, including seashells and a framed bathing suit, draws attention to the dining area and ties together the whole look.

 Hop on the typography trend and use letters or words to create an artsy arrangement.
 Use a variety of sizes, colors, and materials in your wall art display.
 For example, try combining prints of your favorite word or phrase with three-dimensional artifacts in shadow boxes.

-A single piece of art can be the solution for an entire blank wall—especially if it's a dramatic size, like this oversize print of the homeowner's state flag.
+A single piece of art can be the solution for an entire blank wall, especially if it's a dramatic size, like this oversize print of the homeowner's state flag.
 Add emphasis to a single piece of artwork by installing a decorative pendant overhead.
-To make your own large artwork, stretch fabric around a canvas frame, available at crafts stores.
+To make your own large artwork, stretch printed fabric around a canvas frame, available at crafts stores.

 Add a touch of childhood whimsy to any room in your home by framing your children's artwork.
-Hanging the items in high-traffic areas will make kids feel special, and by choosing traditional gallery-inspired frames, the artwork will blend easily with its surroundings.
+Hanging the items in high-traffic areas will make kids feel special.
+To help the artwork blend easily with its surroundings, choose traditional gallery-inspired frames.

 Have you found the perfect piece of artwork but discovered it doesn't fill the wall space the way you'd like it to?
 Pair it with smaller paintings to make the arrangement feel more robust.
 By placing smaller paintings on each side of this abstract canvas, the arrangement is in proportion to the wall space surrounding it.